Debt has become big business

 The bank employee might have sincerely believed she was helping him with her suggestion but the fact remains, she did not ask him any questions about his finances.
 If she did, she would have realized that he was in a financial position where he did not need the money or want any extra investment risk.
 Besides debt may be a reason not to have savings.

 Melissa and Doug were expecting their second child and wanted a bigger house.
 They did well on their first house because of the real estate boom.
 They have a $300,000 home with a $200,000 mortgage.
 They wanted to move to a $400,000 home in a better area with more space but did not have extra cash so their down payment would be the $100,000 equity from their existing home.
 Although they qualified for the $300,000 mortgage, the payments would be considerably higher ($1,750 per month) than their current $1,100 per month payment.

 The mortgage specialist at the bank suggested that she could help them make the house affordable by simply extending the amortization.
 Moving the amortization from 25 years to 40 years made the payments more affordable at $1,425 per month.
 Melissa and Doug felt this was manageable.
-Was this really helpful for Doug and Melissa given their total interest costs increased by 75%?
+Was this really helpful for Doug and Melissa to give their total interest costs increased by 75%?
 Who was the real winner here?
 Who made the extra $165,000 in interest?
-Why is it that the government had to step in and disallow 40 year amortizations?
-Do banks not know that 40 year amortizations are not prudent?
+Why is it that the government had to step in and disallow 40-year amortizations?
+Do banks not know that 40-year amortizations are not prudent?